cognisant/Docs.DevelopmentProcess/README.md

 **Title**

-They should contain a brief summary of the story (often this can be copied and pasted from the "I want..." portion of the story.
+They should contain a brief summary of the story; often this can be copied and pasted from the "I want..." portion of the story.
 Card titles may change as the problem and solutions are better understood.

 **Estimates**